 The Board of Directors

-Registration will commence at 11.30 am and a light lunch will be served from 12 noon.
+Registration will commence at 11.30 am and coffee and cake will be served before the meeting commences.